hashicorp/mql/GRAMMAR.md

 ### quoted string

 A string delimited by quotes.
-Note: you can use a quoted string whenever you need to include logical operators or whitespace in a string value.
+You can escape quotes with a backslash `\"` and you can escape a backslash with a second backslash `\\` .
+Supported delimiters: double-quotes.

 * \<quote> \<string> \<quote>